TN 79 (09-17)

 The processing FI in Croatia will have a prefix of 66 at the beginning of the routing and transit number (RTN).
 The first letter of the depositor account number (DAN) field has the letter “Q” assigned for Croatia.

 C. Overview of IDD for Croatia

-IDD payments sent to Croatia must be in Croatian Kuna (HRK) accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at the U.S. Embassy or Consulate that serves that territory, to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Croatia.
+The FBU contacts the beneficiary or FI for additional information.

 D. Description of Croatian direct deposit data

 The data for coding Croatian IDD will come from the International Bank Account Number (IBAN) provided to the beneficiary from his or her FI.
 The IBAN will be 21 characters including the country code of “Q” for Croatia.

 E. Procedure for coding Croatian routing and bank data

 The FRBKC relies on SSA to provide the complete bank data to ensure correct posting of payments to a customer’s account.
 If the information is incomplete, the FRBKC rejects the payment and returns the funds to SSA.
 When establishing or changing IDD bank data for Croatia, you can use an SSA system (i.e., Modernized Claims System (MCS), Manual Adjustment Credit and Award Data Entry (MACADE)).
 However, you must go to ITS.gov to enter the following: